Silver: Occurrence and production

-Today, silver metal is primarily produced instead as a secondary byproduct of electrolytic refining of copper, lead, and zinc, and by application of the Parkes process on lead bullion from ore that also contains silver.
-In such processes, silver follows the non-ferrous metal in question through its concentration and smelting, and is later purified out.
-For example, in copper production, purified copper is electrolytically deposited on the cathode, while the less reactive precious metals such as silver and gold collect under the anode as the so-called "anode slime".
+Today, silver metal is primarily produced as a secondary byproduct of electrolytic refining of copper, lead and zinc, and by application of the Parkes process on lead bullion from ore that also contains silver.
+In such processes, silver follows the non-ferrous metal in question through concentration and smelting, and is later purified out.
+For example, in copper production, purified copper is electrolytically deposited on the cathode, while the less reactive precious metals such as silver and gold collect under the anode as "anode slime".
 This is then separated and purified of base metals by treatment with hot aerated dilute sulfuric acid and heating with lime or silica flux, before the silver is purified to over 99.9% purity via electrolysis in nitrate solution.

 Commercial-grade fine silver is at least 99.9% pure, and purities greater than 99.999% are available.
-In 2022, Mexico was the top producer of silver (6,300 tonnes or 24.2% of the world's total of 26,000 t), followed by China (3,600 t) and Peru (3,100 t).
+In 2025, world silver mine production was estimated at 26,000 tonnes.
+The largest producing countries were Mexico (6,300 t), Peru (3,600 t) and China (3,400 t), followed by Bolivia (1,500 t), Chile (1,400 t), Poland (1,300 t), Russia (1,200 t) and the United States (1,100 t).
+World reserves were estimated at 610,000 t.